hajoubi/monty/README.md

-this is Stacks and Queues Project In C
+this is Stacks and Queues project in c